isomerpages/moe-northvistapri/_co-curricular-activities/Talents/English Literary Club.md

 *   Develop students with good sportsmanship, teamwork and discipline

 #### CCA Schedule
-Fridays.
+Every Friday.

-Schedule will be sent to parents via Parent Gateway before the start of a new semester.
+ Schedule will be sent to parents via Parents Gateway before the start of a new term/semester.

 #### CCA Teachers